lucapodo/evallm_llama2_70b/README.md

 ## Data

-The data used in our experiments can be found in the [data](data) directory.
-The main dataset used is provided as a CSV file:
+The data used in our experiments can be found in:

 - `llama-70b-results-v5.csv`: Contains the results and data from our LLM evaluations.